rubyworks/assay-minitest/README.md

     refute_kind_of(String, 10)

-Alternately, you can use MiniTest's expectations notation.
+Alternately, you can use MiniTest's expectations notation via `Assay::MiniTest::Extensions` or just `Assay::Extensions`.

     include Assay::Extensions